AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	**4|** From the dropdown menu, select the extent type from either time edge, instant, node or period.

 	*Note: if the temporal extent is composed of a begining and an end date, select time period.
 If it is a single date (e.g. census day) choose time instant.
-The time edge and node options are not often used in the SSDI.*
+The time edge and node options are not often used.*

 	**5|** If the time period option is chosen, use the |button_edit_plusdrop| buttons to add begining and end dates.